 I was sitting alone drinking morning coffee when I heard the first explosion.
 It compressed my eardrums, rattled the windows, tumbled some precariously piled dishes in the sink, and raised the hairs on my neck.
-I ran to look at the Persian Gulf, assuming fumes had ignited at the oil docks and expecting to witness a tanker fire and pitch black smoke darkening the sun as a massive spill of crude heaved into the water like lava.
+I ran out to the balcony to look at the Persian Gulf, assuming fumes had ignited at the oil docks and expecting to witness a tanker fire and pitch black smoke darkening the sun as a massive spill of crude heaved into the water like lava.
 Instead a fighter plane wheeled away from the coastline to the south, like a gull on a thermal updraft.
 No smoke rose from the tanker loading since the day before.
 It was soon quiet again.

 Then suddenly, a second plane—a MiG-23—screamed toward me, low to the water from the Gulf side of the tanker.
 As it neared shore, I saw a flash under the left wing and a grayish white dart sped overhead, disappearing behind the roof of my building.
 I ‘d never seen a plane launch a missile but knew immediately what this was as it momentarily mesmerized me with the exotic beauty of its bright yellow flame and glossy white body, beautiful but lethal.
 Its sound had a higher pitch than the jet.
 It effortlessly accelerated, tracing a path the jet would have followed had the pilot not banked to the south before looping back out over the Gulf.
 The missile detonated, a second blast like the earlier one.
 It hit somewhere between me and the coastal ridge.
 I looked at my watch.
 Five-thirty a.m.

 Sweat coated me from my morning walk.
-Starting around four a.m., the only time a summer day there felt tolerable, below 100 degrees, I had plodded up the beach road as far as the gates to the docks to read the name of a tanker loading there “Ship spotting” kept me sane in this lonely time.
+Starting around four a.m., the only time a summer day there felt tolerable, below 100 degrees, I had plodded up the beach road as far as the gates to the docks to read the name of a tanker loading there.
+“Ship spotting” kept me sane in this lonely time.
 In Kuwait I was confined by choices and climate, but seeing these ships, sometimes a dozen at once, and reading their names connected me to the outside world.
 So I watched tanker traffic, noted names, and traced funnel designs in a notebook.
 If I couldn’t make out a name with binoculars from my roof, it was an excuse to follow an inland dirt road to the pier, past a large fenced garden where poultry and goats roamed through rows of tomatoes, and past a walled date grove where clusters of fruit got bigger and yellower daily.

 Others in the port town of Manqaf, Kuwait, were also out at this hour in summer: a shepherd led two dozen or so fat-tailed sheep, a large man slowly walked while reading the Koran, a middle-aged Arab couple strolled hand in hand, always dressed in white.
 Along the beach road—an avenue, really, with palms that were watered daily by a truck—new Jaguars and Mercedes passed and I imagined the drivers heading homeward after late revelry.
 Old Chevys and white school buses transported South Asian laborers to their work sweeping the desert, working in the oilfields, or watering sand gardens.
 And out on the beach and in the water were the Russians, mostly men and always nearly naked, sunbathing or fishing.